You want to get to know newsroom in detail? Your IT department has specific detailed questions?

 How much volume is available to store data?

-In newsroom: File size is limited to 5MB per file.
-The file size can be adjusted individually after consultation.
+System internal: 5MB per file that can be uploaded to activities.
+This file size can also be adjusted individually after consultation.

 What happens when the available data volume is used up?

 The customer receives a notification when 80% is reached.
 The purchase of additional data volume is possible by arrangement.